xiayesuifeng/gopanel/README.md

 # gopanel

-go panel , manager caddy and  guard go web server
+A control panel that is written in Golang and is able to manage Caddy and Guard Go web server.